harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 > [!NOTE]
 > This parameter is simply a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
 You can provide a value to it (e.g. `--mandatory true`), however, simply specifying `--mandatory` is sufficient for marking a release as mandatory.*

-The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of your releases are maintained for your end-users.
+The mandatory attribute is unique because the CodePush server will dynamically modify it as necessary in order to ensure that the semantics of your releases are maintained for your end-users.
 For example, imagine that you released the following three updates to your app:

 | Release | Mandatory? |
 |---------|------------|